 21 Choices is not ice cream but frozen yogurt.
 I just had to add it to this list.
 It is possibly the best-frozen yogurt in Pasadena, especially if you get the French Vanilla flavor.
 It’s like having ice cream but not.

 Upon the first spoonful of their French Vanilla yogurt, you won’t even believe you have frozen yogurt.
 Their chocolate is just as good.

 You can have the yogurt, plain as-is, or try one of their mix-ins.
 One thing I love about 21 Choices is that you can have them hand mix in ingredients.
 Fresh fruit, cookies, chocolate, whatever you like.
 Create your own or choose a combination from their mix-in menu.

 Expect lines, especially at night.
 Best to go early in the day or very late at night.

 Ice Cream Shops Near Pasadena Worth the Short Drive

-Old-fashioned hand-made yummy ice cream and a variety of flavors that you’re going to have a hard time choosing from.
-We recently were there where we both enjoyed scoops of coffee cookie ice cream and cookie monster.
+Old-fashioned hand-made yummy ice cream and various flavors you will have difficulty choosing from.
+We recently were there, where we both enjoyed scoops of coffee, cookie ice cream, and cookie monster.
 Check out their seasonal monthly flavors available.

-Gus’s BBQ in South Pasadena proudly serves Fosselman’s ice cream (a few of the classic flavors).
-In case, you do not feel like going all the way to Alahambra.
+Gus’s BBQ in South Pasadena proudly serves Fosselman’s ice cream (a few classic flavors).
+In case you do not feel like going all the way to Alahambra.

 Note: Cash only.
 There is an ATM next door at Wells Fargo.

-One thing I can assure you is that aroma of freshly made waffle cones and other baked goods like apple pie, brownies or cookies will lure you in from down the street.
+We can assure you that the aroma of freshly made waffle cones and other baked goods like apple pie, brownies, or cookies will lure you in from down the street.